" "

 Based on a hands-on learning process involving entrepreneurs, start-ups, and transdisciplinary teams in a clinical setting, students learn how to look at new ideas and figure out the steps necessary to commercialize them.
 They also interact with local businesses and help them succeed.

-An initiative of the CALS Department of Agricultural and Resource Economics at NC State, the Agricultural Entrepreneurship Program serves as a minor for students in any major who are interested in entrepreneurship as applied to agriculture.
+The Agricultural Entrepreneurship Program serves as a minor for students in any major who are interested in entrepreneurship as applied to agriculture.

-Top 25 in the U.S.
+Top 10 in the U.S.

 This course covers the applied entrepreneurship skills needed to identify and create an opportunity in agribusiness.
 Students engage in lectures and the NC State Entrepreneurship Clinical model of study using experiential learning to further expose and develop opportunities.
 Emphasis is placed on how to conceive new business ideas, how to evaluate the ideas, and how to turn the ideas into new ventures.
 Students are encouraged and mentored during the course to examine real business ideas that they might want to pursue after graduation; either in a new venture or within an existing organization.
 Students create and execute an action plan with a clinic partner company to research and develop a feasibility analysis for an identified opportunity.
 These projects will be presented via poster sessions during the semester.

-• How to conceive new business ideas
+• Conceive and evaluate new business ideas

-• How to turn the ideas into new ventures
+• Turn business ideas into new ventures

 During the course, students are mentored to examine real business ideas they might pursue after graduation, either in a new venture or within an existing organization.
 Students work with a clinic partner company to create and execute an action plan, and research and develop a feasibility analysis for an identified opportunity.
 Students will present their projects via poster sessions during the semester.